Want to see a little robusta vs arabica action? Well, in this post we dive into robusta coffee, what it is, and how it

 4 Brands of robusta coffee to try:

 - Death Wish Coffee: Among the brands of robusta coffee this is one of the most popular.
 It’s a blend of robusta and arabica beans sourced from India and Peru.
 It’s both organic and fair trade.
 This is known as the world’s strongest coffee, both in flavor and caffeine content.
 A cup of Death Wish has as much caffeine as two cups of regular coffee.
 According to the company they have sourced out some of the best robusta beans to make this blend bold and delicious – with flavor notes of dark chocolate, dark cherry and roasted almond.

-- Valhalla Java: This is another among the top brands of robusta coffee, it's also mixed with arabica.
-It's by the Death With Coffee Company and is an organic, and fair trade coffee.
+- Valhalla Java: This is another among the top brands of robusta coffee, it’s also mixed with arabica.
+It’s by the Death With Coffee Company and is an organic, and fair trade coffee.
 The beans are sourced from India, Honduras, Sumatra, Guatemala and Peru.
 This is not as strong as Death Wish Coffee, and has flavor notes of walnut and toast.
-Strong coffee lovers say they prefer Death Wish to get them up and buzzing, and Valhalla Java as a bit of a more mellow (but still strong) choice.
+Strong coffee lovers say they prefer Death Wish to get them up and buzzing, and Valhalla Java is a bit of a more mellow (but still strong) choice.

 - Bach Vietnamese Coffee, Whole Bean Robusta: This brand of robusta coffee is not a blend, it’s 100% robusta.
 Traditional Vietnamese coffee is roasted with sugar, salt and oil to add a signature flavor, but this is not.
 It’s just the beans, no other ingredients.
 The volcanic soil these beans grow in is said to impart flavor notes of chocolate.
 It’s great for espresso, and perhaps experimenting with your own blending techniques.
 Why not add some Bach Vietnamese with your favorite arabica next time you turn on your burr grinder?